 Sr.No.
-Particulars Remarks a) Name(s) of the related party and nature of relationship Ganpati Holdings and Trading Pvt Ltd., Company having common Directorship/ Sister Concern - Group Companies b) Nature of contracts / arrangements / Rent paid transactions c) Duration of the contracts / arrangements / 01.04.2019 to 31.03.2020 transactions d) Salient terms of the contracts or Office Rent Received at the rate of arrangements or transactions including the Rs.12,60,000/- on Arm's Length value, if any basis. e) Date(s) of approval by the Board, if any May 30, 2018 f) Amount paid as advances, if any NIL
+Particulars Remarks a) Name(s) of the related party and nature of relationship Ganpati Holdings and Trading Pvt Ltd., Company having common Directorship/ Sister Concern - Group Companies b) Nature of contracts / arrangements / transactions Rent paid c) Duration of the contracts / arrangements / transactions 01.04.2020 to 31.03.2021 d) Salient terms of the contracts or arrangements or transactions including the value, if any Office Rent Received at the rate of Rs.8,40,000/- on Arm's Length basis. e) Date(s) of approval by the Board, if any May 30, 2018 f) Amount paid as advances, if any NIL

-Sr. No. Particulars Remarks a) Name(s) of the related party and nature of relationship Champion Advanced Materials Pvt Ltd., Company having common Directorship/ Sister Concern - Group Companies b) Nature of contracts / arrangements / transactions Sale and Purchase of Goods c) Duration of the contracts / arrangements / transactions 01.04.2019 to 31.03.2020 d) Salient terms of the contracts or arrangements or transactions including the value, if any Sales Rs.
-3,79,78,520/- Purchase Rs.
-4,29,19,576/- e) Date(s) of approval by the Board, if any May 30, 2018 f) Amount paid as advances, if any NIL
+Sr. No. Particulars Remarks a) Name(s) of the related party and nature of relationship Champion Advanced Materials Pvt Ltd., Company having common Directorship/ Sister Concern - Group Companies b) Nature of contracts / arrangements / transactions Sale and Purchase of Goods c) Duration of the contracts / arrangements / transactions 01.04.2020 to 31.03.2021 d) Salient terms of the contracts or arrangements or transactions including the value, if any Sales Rs.
+5,87,24,805/- Purchase Rs.
+6,62,07,400/- e) Date(s) of approval by the Board, if any May 30, 2018 f) Amount paid as advances, if any NIL